handlerww/dbaas-docs/migrate-from-aurora-online.md

 ### Deploy using binary

 Sometimes you may feel more familiar with the binary for deployment.
 The difference between deploying with TiUP and binary deployment is mainly on the deployment stage.
-Another difference is you need to use dmctl directly rather than ‘tiup dmctl’ to operate the DM cluster.
+Another difference is you need to use dmctl directly rather than 'tiup dmctl' to operate the DM cluster.

 Download the DM and deploy one dm-master and one dm-worker.

 ```
-curl https://download.pingcap.org/dm-nightly-linux-amd64.tar.gz | tar -xzv --strip-components 1
+curl https://download.pingcap.org/dm-v2.0.1-linux-amd64.tar.gz | tar -xzv --strip-components 1

 cat > dm-master.toml<<EOF
 # DM-master1 Configuration.